Oz for Dummies: Week 47, 2021

 Vaccination ratest to the left, deaths per million to the right (14 day period)

-As with all cross-sectional data, (worth indeed a few thousand words) misses important dynamic aspects such as the waning efficacy of vaccines but it is suggestive.
+As with all cross-sectional data, this illustration (worth indeed a few thousand words) misses important dynamic aspects such as the waning efficacy of vaccines but it is suggestive.
 Not getting vaxxed is a stupid idea.
 And that is before you factor in the public-health consequences of not being vaxxed.

 Yes, bodily autonomy is an important right that should not easily be given up.
 But since SARS-CoV-2 produces considerable externalities (or, spillover effects) bodily autonomy cannot possibly be an untouchable absolute.
+Say it as it is, Jacqui!

-My patience is , too.
+My patience is wearing thin, too.

 / New German government about to take over from Merkel